 - Can I lock my tag’s EPC Data or encode different portions of the tag’s memory?

 RFID tags generally come from the manufacturer without unique IDs written onto the integrated circuit.
 Although some tags do come with sequential unique IDs, they are frequently not in the end user's desired format.
 Because RFID tags are usually used to identify specific assets/people/entities, most RFID tags need to be encoded with data before they can be used.
-This is where atlasRFIDstore comes in.
+We can produce your tags so that they're ready to use once you receive them.
+Otherwise, you'll need to purchase a reader or printer to properly encode the RFID tags.

-Custom RFID printing always goes through a quoting and approval process, but a high level overview of our capabilities includes:
+Custom RFID printing always goes through an approval process, but a high level overview of our capabilities includes:

 - Encoding RFID tags with your preferred data.

-Lead time varies greatly depending on Volume and the requested Printing/Encoding options.
-Filling out our Quote Form below is the best way to find out lead time.
+Lead time varies greatly depending on volume and the requested options.
+Expedited fulfillment is available.

 How To Buy:

-The best way to inquire about Custom Encoding is by filling out the form below.
+The best way to purchase printing & encoding services is adding the option on the tag's product page.
+If you would like to inquire about full color printing or designing a custom tag, let us know by filling out the custom tag form.
 After you fill out the form, a sales representative will reach out to you within a business day or sooner.

 What data will be encoded to my RFID Tags?

 If you purchase custom printing and encoding, the atlasRFIDstore operations team will encode 24 digits of hexadecimal characters to the RFID tag’s EPC memory.
-Specifically, the sequence will begin like this:
+For examples, the sequence could begin like this:

 000000000000000000000001 - 000000000000000000005000